 Green eyes have less melanin than brown eyes but a little more melanin than blue eyes.
 About 2% of the human population has green eye color.
 This eye color is more common among women than men.

-- Green-eyed people are thought to be more attractive, creative, mysterious, and passionate.
+• Green-eyed people are considered more attractive, creative, mysterious, and passionate.

 It’s also associated with red hair, another rare feature of appearance.
 Maybe that’s why green-eyed and red-haired women are considered so attractive.